 Where’s the Executive Leadership Development App?

-Posted on March 2, 2011 by Leslie Dickson
+Posted on March 2, 2011 by Baxter Dickson

 You’ve got very smart people – successful experts in technology, engineering, science, finance or some other specialty.
 Now their success has earned them a management role, but they seem to be struggling.